Portstewart Tramway

 Portstewart Steam Tram crew

-A blow-up of the above photo showing the driver, and another tramwayman, whose precise role is unclear, given that the conductor can be seen standing on the trailer platform in the uncropped photo above.
-Whatever his grade, he is clearly wearing a uniform and a cap with metallic cap badge.
+An enlargement of the above photograph showing the driver, and another tramwayman, whose precise role is unclear, given that the conductor can be seen standing on the trailer platform in the uncropped photo above.
+Whatever his grade, he is clearly wearing a uniform and a cap with a metallic cap badge.

 Portstewart Tram Steam Tram No 1 The Parade Portstewart